btholt/complete-intro-to-react-v9/lessons/06-advanced-react/A-portals.md

 ---
 description: >-
-  Learn how to implement a React portal to render modals outside your main app DOM, using a step-by-step guide with detailed code examples.
-Discover how to use createPortal, useRef, and React Query for managing state and data fetching.
-Ideal for developers looking to enhance user interfaces with dynamic modals and contextual displays.
+  Learn how to implement a React modal using portals for rendering components outside the main app structure in Brian Holt's "Complete Intro to React."
+This guide covers use of React Query for asynchronous data management and demonstrates best practices in creating user interface elements like modals to improve web development skills.
+Ideal for React developers seeking practical experience with advanced rendering techniques and API integration.
 keywords:
-  - React portal
+  - React modals
-  - modal rendering
-  - createPortal
-  - useRef
+  - portals
   - React Query
+  - web development
+  - Brian Holt
 ---
 What if you are rendering a page and you want to render something in another part of the page at the same time?
 Think like you have a contextual right navigation and you have a page that wants to render into the contextual nav.
 We could use something like context to do that and that would be totally acceptable.
 But there's another cool way called a portal to do this as well.
 It even lets us render outside our app totally, like we're about to do.